mikeymco/global-personal-tos/README.md

 ---

+While my real actions do not observably violate real boundaries, I am _encouraged_ to feel, think, project, percieve, explore, and embody myself in _any_ way.

-I will, and do, welcome and accept real responses to and consequences (cause and effect) for my past, present, or future actions (as provable via real records or data).
+I will, and do, humbly welcome the effects and consequences for my past, present, or future actions (as they are provable via real records or data).

 ---

+I do not, and will not, accept ANY responsibility for or accountability for any (claimed) effects I may (or may not) have on non-demonstrable or subjectively experienced planes (such as: inner worlds, spiritualities, “scriptures”, rulesets, or dimensionalities).

 I do NOT consent to ANY interaction, relating to, or connection with anything or anyone outside of real, physically anchored, dimensionalities.

-I do not, and will not, accept ANY responsibility for or accountability for any (claimed) effects I may (or may not) have on non-demonstrable or subjectively experienced planes, inner worlds, spiritualities, “scriptures”, rulesets, or dimensionalities.

-NO exceptions, unless my personal and explicit consent is:
+NO exceptions, except in the case my personal and explicit consent is:
-- Granted within a container of a mutually negotiated, real, and accessible to all involved parties, agreement
+- Granted within a mutually negotiated, real, and accessible to all involved parties, contract
-- Limited in scope to this "one's" present lifetimes (flesh, legal, and digital entities)
+- Limited in scope and duration to the relevant connection and moment

----

-While my _real actions_ do not observably violate any _physically defined_ boundaries, I am otherwise _encouraged_ to feel, think, project, percieve, explore, and embody myself in _any_ way.

 ---